-Google Trends data does not (yet?) show an important uptick in searches for unemployment benefits in Canada amid regional virus restrictions while those in the US also remain on a clear downward trend.
-Bankruptcy searches did tick higher in Canada, however, which may reflect business rather than personal bankruptcies as certain non-essential services are shut once again.
-Searches of "Covid test" in the US have reached a new high in line with the surge in contagions in the past couple of weeks while those in Canada, France, and Italy have declined.
+• Google Trends data does not (yet?) show an important uptick in searches for unemployment benefits in Canada amid regional virus restrictions while those in the US also remain on a clear downward trend (albeit seemingly flattening of late).
+Searches of "Covid test" in the US have reached a new high in line with the surge in contagions in the past couple of weeks while those in Canada, France, and Italy have eased off their peaks-but the recent rebound in Canada likely originates from a jump in cases in the Prairies.